syncfusion/blazor-docs/src/charts/chart/chart-types/polar.md

 ![Coefficient](../images/polar-radar/polar-co-efficient.png)

-**New Note:** You can also explore our [`Blazor Polar Chart example`](https://blazor.syncfusion.com/demos/chart/polar-line) to knows how to render and configure the polar line type charts.

-**New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
+> Note: You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.

 ## See Also